Category Archives: Ebb Tide

 “Kiss goodbye to that eye.”

-“I see,” the police officer said, paying the bill when the waitress stopped at their table.
-What thin crowd there had been had cleared out.
+“I see,” Pete said, paying the bill when the waitress stopped at their table.
+What crowd there had been had cleared out.
 It was the middle of the afternoon.
 When the two men went out to their cars, they were the only two cars in the front lot.
 Pete was driving an unmarked police car, although it was clearly an official car.
 Clyde was driving a Buick Electra station wagon.
 He could lay a corpse out in the back if he had to.
 They shook hands and went their separate ways.

 “How’s the eye?” the bartender asked.
 “It looks good.
 At least, no more pirate’s patch.”

 “Yeah, but I waited too long to get it fixed,” the biker said.
 “The doc says I’ll probably be more blind than not in that eye from here on.
-It doesn’t matter, I can still see enough out of the other one to take care of my business.”
+It don’t matter, I can still see enough out of the other one to take care of my business.”

 He ate fast and downed his beer.
 When he left, he paid cash with a new one-hundred-dollar bill.